bluecatlabs/gateway-workflows/Community/sonar_importer/README.md

 - Network Name:
 This corresponds to the *Display Name* in the **Network** menu.
-Make sure it is the same name (case sensitive) as in the Kompira Cloud Dashboard web UI.
+Make sure it is the same name (case sensitive) as in the Kompira Cloud Instance web UI.
   <img src = "img/sonar_network_name.jpg" width = "600px">

 2. **Loading Sonar Node Lists**

     <img src = "img/sonar_client_list_initial.jpg" width = "600px">

-    By clicking the *"LOAD"* button, node information stored in Kompira Cloud Dashboard will be loaded to the list.
+    By clicking the *"LOAD"* button, node information stored in Kompira Cloud Instance will be loaded to the list.
     By default, only the nodes which **DO NOT MATCH** will be loaded to the list.
-    **DO NOT MATCH** means that there is either a *"mismatched IP address"* or an *"unknown IP address"* between the information stored in Kompira Cloud Dashboard and the information stored in BlueCat Address Manager.
+    **DO NOT MATCH** means that there is either a *"mismatched IP address"* or an *"unknown IP address"* between the information stored in Kompira Cloud Instance and the information stored in BlueCat Address Manager.

-+ *"Mismatched IP address"* => An IP address that exists in both BlueCat Address Manager and in Kompira Cloud Dashboard, but where the MAC address does not match.
++ *"Mismatched IP address"* => An IP address that exists in both BlueCat Address Manager and in Kompira Cloud Instance, but where the MAC address does not match.

-+ *"Unknown IP address"* => An IP address that exists in Kompira Cloud Dashboard, but not in BlueCat Address Manager.
++ *"Unknown IP address"* => An IP address that exists in Kompira Cloud Instance, but not in BlueCat Address Manager.
 This likely represents an address that has been added to the network since the last discovery.

 **Loading Options**
 There are two loading options which you can toggle on or off when loading.
 Default is toggled off.
 - Include Matches
-When this option is toggled on, it will additionally load the nodes which **MATCH**, meaning IP addresses that exists in both BlueCat Address Manager and in Kompira Cloud Dashboard where the MAC address match as well.
+When this option is toggled on, it will additionally load the nodes which **MATCH**, meaning IP addresses that exists in both BlueCat Address Manager and in Kompira Cloud Instance where the MAC address match as well.

 - Include IPAM only
 When this option is toggled on, it will load the nodes which only exists in BlueCat Address Manager.
 These nodes will be listed as a *"reclaimable IP address"*.

-    + *"Reclaimable IP Address"* => An IP address that exists in BlueCat Address Manager, but not in Kompira Cloud Dashboard.
+    + *"Reclaimable IP Address"* => An IP address that exists in BlueCat Address Manager, but not in Kompira Cloud Instance.
 This may represent a device that was turned off at the time of the discovery, or the address may no longer exist on the network.

 **Sonar Node List**